zombocoder/melodica/README.md

-Here's the updated `README.md` with the addition of the `x` key for pause and resume functionality.

----

 # Melodica

 Melodica is a console-based audio player built with Go.
 It supports playback of MP3 files from a playlist and includes basic controls like play, stop, next, previous, volume control, and more.
 The application is designed to work across multiple operating systems, including Linux, macOS, and Windows.